-Setting up a PostgreSQL Database Server
+Setting up PostgreSQL Database Server

 Postgresql is the recommended database management system of Fedora.
 It is a key functionality that is part of the Release criteria.